DLR-Institute-of-Future-Fuels/gaspype/examples/soec_syngas.md

 import matplotlib.pyplot as plt
 ```

-Calculation of the local equilibrium compositions on the fuel and air
+Calculate equilibrium compositions for fuel and air sides in counter flow
-side in counter flow along the fuel flow direction:
+along the fuel flow direction:
 ```python
 utilization = 0.95
 air_dilution = 0.2